Tracing Affordance and Item Adoption on Music Streaming Platforms: Methodology

 We assess the relative impact of item adoption at two levels of abstraction.
 Foremostly, with respect to the {number} of items which both could have been and were adopted by the user {through $F$ \hbox{i.e.,} $|\phi_F| + |\rho_F|$}.
 Formally let this be defined by: { } where {$\lambda \in (0,1]$} is a hyperparameter which affects the degree of polynomial decay with respect to algorithmic impact.
 In our experiments we set the value of {$\lambda = 0.5$}.
 We note our choice of {$\lambda$} is cautious and should in future work be more refined with statistical and qualitative user studies exploring the role of repeated affordance recommendation prior to adoption.

-Secondly, we normalise adoption with respect to the number of unique items consumed via $O$, thereby capturing the relative impact of algorithmic adoption in a user's overall organic listening catalog.
+Secondly, we normalise adoption with respect to the number of unique items consumed via $O$, thereby capturing the relative impact of algorithmic adoption in a user's overall organic listening catalogue.
 Formally,

 We note that this value is bounded by the number of organic streams in a user's listening history but nonetheless, we deem this to be a useful measure to capture the influence of item adoption in bringing into question the very meaning of what is deemed organic.